-- Eat healthy-limit sodium to 2300 mg or less per day or 700 mg per meal
+- Eat healthy limit sodium to 2300 mg or less per day or 700 mg per meal

 - Be active

-- Quit tobacco/nicotine products
+- Quit smoking

-- · Get enough sleep
+- Get enough sleep

-- Manage stress
+- Decrease stress

 - Take medications as prescribed

 Cholesterol (Lipids)

 Cholesterol is a waxy substance produced in the liver and released into the bloodstream.
 The body uses cholesterol to form cell membranes, aid in digestion, make Vitamin D in the skin cells, and develop hormones.